-If you have been accepted to Rutgers University–Camden, your next step is to accept your offer of admission.
+If you have been accepted to Rutgers University–Camden as an undergraduate student, your next step is to accept your offer of admission.
 Congratulations!

 - Go to Your Rutgers Status to accept your admission to Rutgers University–Camden and confirm your attendance.